wavejumper/rehook-dom/README.md

 ## defui

 `defui` is a macro used to define `rehook` components.
-This macro is simply syntactic sugar, all `rehook` components are cljs fns.
+This macro is only syntactic sugar, as all `rehook` components are cljs fns.

 `defui` takes in three arguments: